Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 - **Simplicity**: a regular array or typed buffer could be interpreted as a vector, no need to use special classes.
 - **Usability**: the readability and conciseness of the code which uses the module are as important for us as the performance of the module.
 - **Flexibility**: it's highly flexible, thanks to the ability to specify a vector with the help of an adapter.
 You can write and use your own implementation of a vector adapter.
-- **Applicability**: it implements the same interface for different data types and formats of specifying.
+- **Applicability**: it implements the same interface for different data types and forms of specifying.
 The code written for the adapter looks the same as the code written for the array.
 - **Reliability**: the module has good test coverage.
 - **Accessibility**: the module has documentation.
 - **Functional programming principles**: the module uses the principles of functional programming.